 Variety of Low Fire Glazes

 - I use Mayco Stroke and Coat (shown in the photo) They can be purchased online also.
 I have purchased from Blick, but they only sell the Pint size bottles and the 2 oz. bottles in sets.
 I like to order from Clay-King or The Ceramic Shop for the 8 oz. bottles and 2 oz. sizes for testing new colors.

 - I use a variety of styles of watercolor and acrylic brushes to apply glaze.
 You just need to experiment with a variety of styles and sizes to see what works best.

 The supplies that I use are pretty basic supplies, except for the kiln.
 A kiln is not something that you would just go out and purchase without making sure that that is something that you really want to do.

 So if you do not have a kiln, then you will need to find someone or some organization that does have access to one.
 I will talk more about my kiln in a later post.
-I will post a link here, when I get that post done.
+I wrote a little about the kiln in this post: My Little Kiln.